mikechen66/C-Program-Language/KNR-C/README.md

 Brian W. Kernighan, Dennis M. Ritchie

-The C Programming Language (or K&R C) Second Edition is actually K&R ANSI C. Both the authors changed the origial content and code to adapt to ANSI 1988 Specifications in the prologue of the book.
-However, readers are familiar with the name of K&R C.  Users can use the following native or onine c compilers to run any c program.
+The C Programming Language (or K&R C) Second Edition is actually K&R ANSI C. Both the authors changed the origial content and code to adapt to ANSI 1988 Specifications and addressed the changes in the prologue of the book.
+However, readers are familiar with the name of K&R C.
+Users can use the following native or onine c compilers to run any c program.

 ## Native C Compiler
 Tiny C Compiler - Fabrice Bellard